 Choose Your Investment

-Real estate is another option, but real estate is an active investment, meaning you will need to put more time (beyond research) towards managing it.
+Real estate is another option, but it is an active investment, meaning you will need to invest more time (beyond research) towards managing it.

 Balance The Risk